py4j/py4j/py4j-web/advanced_topics.rst

 callback on the Java side, the same callback connection/thread will be used.

 Py4J on the Python side does not explicitly create a thread to call Java methods.
-When a method is called, a communication channel (connection to the Java GatewayServer) is established in the calling thread.
-If multiple threads are calling Java methods concurrently, Py4J will ensure that each thread has its own communication channel.
+When a method is called, a connection to the Java GatewayServer is established in the calling thread.
+If multiple threads are calling Java methods concurrently, Py4J will ensure that each thread has its own connection.

 **On the Java side**

-Py4J explicitly creates a thread to run the GatewayServer, which accepts connection requests (from a communication channel), and a thread for each connection request.
+Py4J explicitly creates a thread to run the GatewayServer, which accepts connection requests (from a GatewayClient), and a thread for each connection request.
 As long as there is no concurrent calls on the Python side, the same connection/thread will be used.

 Py4J on the Java side does not explicitly create a thread to make a callback to a Python object.
-When a callback is called, a communication channel (connection to the CallbackServer) is established in the calling thread.
-If multiple threads are calling Python callbacks concurrently, Py4J will ensure that each thread has its own communication channel.
+When a callback is called, a connection to the CallbackServer is established in the calling thread.
+If multiple threads are calling Python callbacks concurrently, Py4J will ensure that each thread has its own CallbackConnection.